 ...could be the motto of the new SA 38 and SC 38 linear motor series from Dunkermotoren.
-In contrast to the similar saying ("May the power be with you") from Star Wars, this is a "real" product feature and not science fiction.
+In contrast to the same saying from Star Wars, this is a "real" product feature and not science fiction.

 Due to the compact design of the linear motor, it fits only partially on the belt of a Jedi Ritter but is rather suitable for use in high-performance machines.
 As in films, new ideas and solutions have to be created when the "normal" or even the standard version reaches its limits.
 In the blockbuster this is the invisible "power", in relation to the linear motor it is new technical possibilities and possibilities.
 Back to the reality and performance of the new linear motor from Dunkermotoren.